 Claire and Chris Redfield, in their first game together.

 Resident Evil Code: Veronica, the fourth game in the Resident Evil franchise, was originally released for the Dreamcast in 2000.
 Despite its status as an oddly named sequel (a result of the game being developed for the Dreamcast instead of the PlayStation), Code: Veronica continues the Resident Evil story a few months from where Resident Evil 2 left off and focuses on Claire Redfield as she continues her search for her missing brother Chris.
-Despite its initial status as a Dreamcast exclusive, Capcom later ported Code: Veronica to the PlayStation 2 and Nintendo GameCube in the form of an updated version titled Resident Evil Code: Veronica X (which Capcom also released for the Dreamcast, albeit in Japan only).
-The company also released an HD version of the game for the PlayStation 3 and Xbox 360 in 2011.Three months after the destruction of Raccoon City, Umbrella still produces bioweapons despite its...minor setback.
+Despite its initial status as a Dreamcast exclusive, the game was later ported to the PlayStation 2 and Nintendo GameCube in the form of an updated version titled Resident Evil Code: Veronica X (which was also released for the Dreamcast, albeit in Japan only).
+An HD version was later released for the PlayStation 3 and Xbox 360 in 2011.Three months after the destruction of Raccoon City, Umbrella still produces bioweapons despite its...minor setback.
 When she loses contact with Chris, Claire infiltrates an Umbrella facility located in Paris.
 When she attempts to escape after security discovers her presence, she runs out of ammo in the resultant shootout and ends up captured by a lucky security guard.
 Umbrella transports Claire to Rockfort Island, a company-owned prison complex on a small island somewhere in the South Seas.While Claire rots away in solitary, someone attacks the island and causes a T-Virus outbreak.
 Claire becomes aware of the attack when an injured guard — the same man who managed to capture her in Paris — stumbles down into her cell to seek shelter.
 In an attack of conscience, the man releases her and tells her that she's free to go.Claire stumbles up the stairs and ends up in a small cemetery; she soon realizes what kind of disaster she faces as decaying bodies rip through the sodden earth and start shambling towards her.
 A nearby walled-off yard gives Claire shelter, but when someone in the guard tower opens fire on her, she fires back with a recovered pistol and destroys the spotlight.
 Her assailant — a teenaged boy of about Claire's age named Steve Burnside — surrenders after this and claims Umbrella kept him prisoner on Rockfort, too.
 Claire suggests they team up, well aware of the danger that the T-Virus presents, but Steve says she'll slow him down and wanders off alone.Steve and Claire continually run into each other as they search for a way off Rockfort, and they also wind up helping each other against the island's only other remaining survivor — the demented Alfred Ashford, former commander of the prison.
 After numerous escapes from the psychotic aristocrat, Claire and Steve manage to board a seaplane and escape as Alfred detonates the self-destruct system; unfortunately for Claire and Steve, Alfred also escaped the blaze and uses remote control to crashing the seaplane into a derelict Umbrella facility in Antarctica.Meanwhile, Chris — alerted to Claire's location soon after she escaped via an email she sent from a computer in a guard station — arrives at Rockfort Island to find it in ruins.
 He narrowly escapes a confrontation with Albert Wesker (presumed dead after the Mansion Incident), manages to track Claire and Steve's location, and sets off to rescue them from Alfred's even crazier sister, Alexia.Code: Veronica featured fully 3D environments instead of relying on pre-rendered backgrounds as all other previous RE games did.
 The protagonist changing system from Resident Evil 2 also carried over, but rather than allowing players to choose which character they control at the start of the game, the player starts the game as Claire and plays most of the game's latter half as Chris.

 Code: Veronica contains examples of the following tropes: